siddhant-khisty/events/hashnode/README.md

 :two: Share your blogs on Twitter and tag `@WeMakeDevs` and `@hashnode`.

-## How to win the Grand Prize
+## How to win the grand prize
 Each month there will be a grand prize such as apple Iphones, Macbook, etc.

 At the end of the month, the person who write's the best blogs will win the grand prize.

-## Special Track
+## Special track
 Apart from the 4 tracks mentioned above, we will ocassionally be having a special track as well.
 This special track will be based on a certain theme for the month.

 You can write blogs on the given theme, submit them, and win a special prize as well.

-> Note: The Special Prize will be different from the grand prize.
+> Note: The Special prize will be different from the grand prize.

 ## What are the prizes for this month